 Outdoor Adventure: About a 45-minute drive from Knoxville lie the trails, waterfalls and wildlife of Great Smoky Mountains National Park.
 The restored 19th-century settlement in Cades Cove is a historical highlight within the park and a great spot for wildlife viewing.
 For those who want to stick closer to town, Ijams Nature Center celebrates both wilderness and community with 300 acres of protected wildlife habitat, 10 miles of trails and public programming throughout the year.
 The Ijams Canopy Experience even takes you into the trees via a thrilling zip-line ride.

 Catch It Live: Two of Knoxville’s downtown historical theaters still host live music, theater and stage performances.
-Visit the 1909 Bijou Theater for an intimate setting or the circa-1920 Tennessee Theater movie house for larger shows.
+Head out from your Knoxville hotel and visit the 1909 Bijou Theater for an intimate setting or the circa-1920 Tennessee Theater movie house for larger shows.
 Both venues also show classic movies for those who want a taste of Old Hollywood as it was meant to be seen.